mRNA Therapy for Fragile X Syndrome

 The COVID-19 pandemic has fueled the use of messenger RNA (mRNA) as a new class of medicine which has the potential to treat many disorders, including rare genetic disorders like Fragile X syndrome.
 Recent advances in mRNA technology, including modifications to the mRNA itself along with improvements to the delivery vehicle, have transformed the utility of mRNA as a potential therapy to restore or replace different types of therapeutic proteins.

 Lack of a single protein, FMRP, causes Fragile X syndrome and is linked with other autism spectrum disorders.
-With this FRAXA research grant, Dr. Saigopalakrishna Yerneni and Professor Kathryn Whitehead will will take the first steps in creating a gene therapy solution for the treatment of Fragile X syndrome.
+With this FRAXA research grant, Dr. Saigopalakrishna Yerneni and Professor Kathryn Whitehead will take the first steps in creating a gene therapy solution for the treatment of Fragile X syndrome.
 They will create this treatment by creating a drug delivery system based on lipid nanoparticles that deliver mRNA encoding FMRP to brain cells.
 Successful expression of this protein is anticipated to alleviate disease symptoms.

 The team anticipates that resulting data will set the stage for follow-on funding for in vivo studies in mice and eventually larger animal models and open a new avenue of target-specific mRNA therapy development for brain disorders such as FXS.